9. Women in the Civil War

 Once the war began, women from both the North and the South sought to find their place in the war effort.

 Neither the Union nor the Confederate military kept adequate records of women who served on the battlefield.
 This is likely because both sides actually forbade women from enlisting.
-In 1909, journalist Ida Tarbell inquired about women soldiers and was informed by the Army’s Adjutant General’, C. F. Ainsworth, that no women had fought in the Civil War, however, we know this was not true.
+In 1909, journalist Ida Tarbell inquired about women soldiers and was informed by the Army’s Adjutant General’, C. F. Ainsworth, that no women had fought in the Civil War; however, we know this was not true.
 Recent estimates indicate that anywhere from 400 to 1,000 women answered the call to arms for either the Union or the Confederacy.

 Why did women join the fight?
 They went to war for the same reason as men.
 Some believed in the cause of their side, such as Loreta Janeta Velazquez, who revealed in her 1876 memoir that she had served as Lieutenant Harry T. Buford in the Confederate Army for eighteen months.
 She may have been able to obscure her gender identity because she was an independent soldier not attached to any regiment.
 She saw herself as a soldier, a spy, and a secret-service agent, dedicated to the cause of the Confederacy.